A Parameter-Free Tour of the Binary Black Hole Population: Conclusion

 \section{Conclusion}

 In this paper, we have developed and demonstrated a novel means of measuring the population properties of merging binary black holes.
-By describing the black hole merger rate as a stochastic process, we hierarchically inferred the black hole mass, redshift, and spin distributions without resorting to strongly-parameterized models that \textit{a priori} assume some particular structure.
+By describing the black hole merger rate as a stochastic process, we hierarchically inferred the black hole mass, redshift, and spin distributions without resorting to strongly parametrized models that \textit{a priori} assume some particular structure.
 The advantage of highly flexible models like autoregressive processes is two-fold.
-They allow us to agnostically study the ``known unknowns,'' like theoretically-predicted features in the black hole population, but also reveal the ``unknown uknowns'' -- unexpected and impactful features that may otherwise be missed by standard strongly-parameterized approaches.
+They allow us to agnostically study the ``known unknowns,'' like theoretically-predicted features in the black hole population, but also reveal the ``unknown unknowns'' -- unexpected and impactful features that may otherwise be missed by standard strongly parametrized approaches.

 We accordingly searched for expected and unexpected features alike in the distributions of binary black hole masses, redshifts, and spins.
 Our results reiterated known features in the black hole mass spectrum (peaks at approximately $10$ and $35\,M_\odot$), but also revealed more nuanced structure like an additional steepening of $\mathcal{R}(m_1)$ towards high masses.
 We found signs of unexpected structure in the redshift distribution of binary black holes, recovering a merger rate that prefers to remain flat at low redshifts followed by steeper growth at $z\gtrsim0.5$.
 And our autoregressive results offered a direct and model agnostic look at the black hole spin distribution, revealing features like severe spin-orbit misalignment and a unimodal spin magnitude distribution that have previously been controversial.